Samsung/tizen-docs/docs/application/native/guides/multimedia/image-classification.md

 # Image Classification

 Image classification is one of the main features of the Media Vision Inference API.
 This API allows inference engine to classify a given image and apply corresponding labels.
-For example, when an image consisting of a food item is provided as input to this API, the Media Vision framework will make use of the pre-trained model to classify the food item while doing inference of the decoded image data and apply a corresponding label.
+For example, when an image consisting of a food item is provided as input to this API, the Media Vision framework while doing inference of the decoded image data, will make use of the pre-trained model to classify the food item and apply a corresponding label.

 ## Prerequisites